 The short plate beef cut comes from the cow’s belly.
 Although ribs figure prominently in this cut, they come from the stomach area rather than near the spine.
 The short plate beef cut is economical but quite tasty.
 It’s a cut with a high fat content.

+Why is this cut called a short plate?
+It received this name because the cut does not include the brisket.
 The short plate beef cut consists of the inside skirt steak, hanger steak, and short ribs.
 Another term for the inside skirt steak is the outside skirt steak, but they are not truly synonymous.
 Both are cut from the diaphragm.
 The outside skirt steak is preferable as it is more tender, but both cuts are full of flavor.

-Short ribs are also referred to as:
+Short ribs are sold either with or without the bone.
+They are also referred to as:

 The hanger steak is somewhat thicker but more tender than skirt steak.
 In fact, hanging tender is another name for it.
 Hanger steak is not often found outside of restaurants, and that’s a shame because it is so flavorful.
 Unlike other cuts, there is just one hanger steak per cow, so they are harder to come by.